-by Jeff Yaede, Founder and Lead Trader of the 100K Challenge
+by Jeff Yaede, Founder and Lead Trader of the The Game

-This is the evolution of TraderMinute and the 100K Challenge.
+This is the evolution of TraderMinute and The Game (previously know as the 100K Challenge).
 It is the culmination of years of work designed to deliver what we all enter the market for in the first place.
-The evolution of TraderMinute and the 100K Challenge is a story about the freedom that TraderMinute is built to deliver to everyone involved.
+The evolution of TraderMinute and Game is a story about the freedom that TraderMinute is built to deliver to everyone involved.